 Often times we fail to notice something is wrong in ourselves but we will notice it in others.
 By us noticing certain traits of mental health issues in other humans we can help them seek help before it is too late.
 We can do the same for our fellow animal companions.
 Braitman explained that often times humans with mental health issues cannot explain how they feel; animals cannot explain how they feel either so that shouldn't stop us from seeking help for them.
 Just as we would help a human seek help because we care for them we should also seek help for animals as well.

 Another similarity between humans and animals is our ability to form bonds with other species.
 Just as we form deep bonds with animals, they form bonds with us and with other animals as well.
 While we covered that it is impossible to truly know what animals are feeling we can compare a bit through our own feelings and what is going on inside our brains at those moments.
 We learned that we experience heightened levels of oxytocin when we are with our pets.
 Oxytocin is present often times between mothers and their babies; while having a baby to love is not the same as a pet, we definitely love them enough to experience these feelings of love and adoration for them.
 It is possible as many of us have experienced, to love another species and care for them as our own.
+So then experiencing the closeness of animals to us goes to show that they must feel something towards us too.
+Their oxytocin levels rise as well and just the fact that they seek us out as well shows that there is something there.
+We won't know to what extent they feel it or if it is even similar to how we feel but just having them want to be there is enough to show we can form bonds.
+All the videos and pictures of animals getting along between species is also showing us that they enjoy each others company.
+They want to be close and they form those bonds even though it is thought they should not get along.

 As mentioned in the video, for humans we have an atlas of all the accepted mental diseases in humans but for animals there isn't much research.
 Mostly the only thing we have for animals is YouTube videos.
 Braitman does bring up an excellent point that she in no way thinks that the mental issues animals have are the like the ones humans have but that doesn't mean they don't also have them.
 She explains how a dogs PTSD isn't the same as a humans but that it isn't the same for two humans either.
 There are different levels and extents to everything.
 Us humans might have the same emotions but we feel them differently.
 It can be the same for animals.